damianhakert/damianhakert.github.io/source/_posts/2016-03-14-gitlab-in-case-you-missed-it.md

 I've recently joined GitLab as a Developer Advocate.
 A part of my role will be traveling to community events where I hope we'll meet in person someday.
 I'm also an experienced Ruby developer.
-As a rubyist, naturally, I've heard about GitLab and even tried to use it.
+As a rubyist, naturally, I've heard about GitLab and even used it couple of times.

 The first two weeks working with GitLab have been full of pleasant surprises and dispelled delusions.
 If you haven't been following GitLab for the last two years, this post is for you.